Introduction to the Bengali language

 Bengali (Bangla) is the second largest tongue of South Asia and is one of the official languages of India and the national language of Bangla Desh.
 Bengali is spoken and understood — either as a first or a second language — by a large number of people throughout West Bengal and Bangla Desh.

 A command of spoken Bengali enables scholars traveling to South Asia to have direct contact with those who are not strongly influenced by English education and preserve more traditional cultural attitudes.
-Knowledge of written Bengali enables the student to have access to a rich tradition that include not only the writings of the Nobel-prize winning poet Rabindranath Tagore but also to the relatively little explored early modern literature and to modern Bengali, the first literary culture to respond extensively to challenges set by colonialism.
+Knowledge of written Bengali enables the student to have access to a rich tradition that include not only the writings of the Nobel-prize winning poet Rabindranath Tagore but also the relatively little explored early modern literature and modern Bengali, the first literary culture to respond extensively to challenges set by colonialism.
 In the eyes of many Bengalis, a command of Bangla expresses respect for their living culture.

 A good command of Bengali can be useful, if not necessary, in many fields of academic disciplines connected with modern north-eastern India such as History, Literature, Religions, Politics, Development Studies, Social Anthropology, Media studies, Music, Linguistics etc.